lamontagnea/hello-world/README.md

 # hello-world
 Hi Everyone!

-This is my first repo that I'm creating witht the github turorial.
+This is my first repo that I'm creating with the GitHub tutorial.
+Aw yeah.

 Cheers!